offendingcommit/valdris/Lore/Social Hierarchy.md

 Despite their political differences, all Valdris societies recognize certain universal status markers:

-**Architect Affinity**: The rare ability to intuitively understand [[Architect Ruins|Architect]] mechanisms transcends all other social divisions.
+**Architect Affinity**: The rare ability to intuitively understand [Architect](Architect%20Ruins.md) mechanisms transcends all other social divisions.
 A peasant who can activate ancient devices commands more respect than a noble who cannot.
 This "mechanical blessing" appears randomly across all populations, though certain bloodlines show higher incidences.

-**Ruin Access**: Physical proximity to [[Architect Ruins|Architect]] sites confers status.
+**Ruin Access**: Physical proximity to [Architect](Architect%20Ruins.md) sites confers status.
 Those who live near or within ruins enjoy better health, longer lives, and access to technological conveniences.
 Distance from ruins often correlates directly with poverty and hardship.

-**Technical Knowledge**: Understanding of [[Architect Ruins|Architect]] systems—whether through formal study, inherited wisdom, or practical experience—creates a technical aristocracy that crosses political boundaries. [[Tinker-Priests]] and skilled mechanics command respect in all three political systems.
+**Technical Knowledge**: Understanding of [Architect](Architect%20Ruins.md) systems—whether through formal study, inherited wisdom, or practical experience—creates a technical aristocracy that crosses political boundaries.
+[Tinker-Priests](Tinker-Priests.md) and skilled mechanics command respect in all three political systems.

-**Temporal Wealth**: The accumulation of functioning [[Architect Ruins|Architect]] artifacts serves as both practical advantage and status symbol.
+**Temporal Wealth**: The accumulation of functioning [Architect](Architect%20Ruins.md) artifacts serves as both practical advantage and status symbol.
 A working chronometer or self-heating pot represents wealth that mere gold cannot match.

 ## Ruin-Holder Kingdoms: The Brass Hierarchy

-The [[Political Systems/Ruin-Holder Kingdoms]] have developed the most rigid and elaborate social hierarchy, built upon control of [[Architect Ruins|Architect]] sites and the mystique of mechanical monarchy.
+The [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) have developed the most rigid and elaborate social hierarchy, built upon control of [Architect](Architect%20Ruins.md) sites and the mystique of mechanical monarchy.

 ### The Gear-Crowned Apex